aerobatic/pelican-academic/docs/components.rst

   .. note::

-    Rather than use this component directly, it is more likely you will declare the ``article_card_deck`` component which uses this component internally.
+    Rather than use this component directly, it is more likely you will declare the ``article_card_deck`` which uses this component internally.

 .. py:function:: article_card_deck(articles, site_url)

   Renders a collection of articles using the `Bootstrap card deck component <https://getbootstrap.com/docs/4.0/components/card/#card-decks>`_.
 Each individual article is an instance of the ``article_card`` component.

-  :param list article: A list of Pelican `article objects <http://docs.getpelican.com/en/stable/themes.html#article>`_
+  :param list articles: A list of Pelican `article objects <http://docs.getpelican.com/en/stable/themes.html#article>`_
-  :param object site_url: The url of the site, typically set to the Pelican ``SITEURL`` configuration setting
+  :param string site_url: The url of the site, typically set to the Pelican ``SITEURL`` configuration setting

   **Example**: